Hongsworth/MLCW1/README.md

 This project contains code for the first coursework for the Introduction to Machine Learning course.
 Below we have added instructions to help explain how to run our code.

-## TO DO LIST
-- In the report:
-  - Add the depth values in the DEPTH ANALYSIS section

-- general check

 ## Authors

 - Daniel Ong